Skip to main content

 Is Multilateralism the Answer to Preserving the Rules-Based Global Order?

 It is evident that the world is changing.
-The strategic withdrawal by the United States from the global rules-based system has raised new questions about the future of global governance.
-Most nations continue to hold on to the principles of global collaboration, and for a good reason.
-The existing system has allowed for unparalleled economic growth in the post-World War II era through free trade.
-Can the rules-based system survive?
-I believe the existing global governance structure can be preserved through the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
-The CPTPP: A Shield and a Standard-Setter The CPTPP is one of the most sophisticated trade agreements in the world, encompassing free trade in goods and services, robust intellectual property protection, facilitated business travel, stringent labor standards, and government procurement opportunities.
-The trading block consists primarily of middle powers: Australia, Brunei Darussalam, Canada, Chile...
+The strategic withdrawal by the United States from the global rules‑based system has raised new questions about the future of global governance.
+Most nations continue to hold on to the principles of global collaboration, and for good reason.
+The existing system has allowed for unparalleled economic growth in the post–World War II era through free trade.
+Can the rules‑based system survive?
+I believe the existing global governance structure can be preserved through the Comprehensive and Progressive Agreement for Trans‑Pacific Partnership (CPTPP).
+The CPTPP: A Shield and a Standard‑Setter The CPTPP is one of the most sophisticated trade agreements in the world, encompassing free trade in goods and services, robust intellectual property protection, facilitated business travel, stringent labor standards, and government procurement opportunities.
+The trading bloc consists primarily of middle powers: A...

 Redesigning Foreign Policy: The Rise of "Fashion Diplomacy"

 In the complex and often theatrical world of international relations, diplomats and world leaders have long employed a broad range of tools to convey messages, build alliances, and project national identity.
-Beyond the carefully chosen words of speeches and the solemn signatures on treaties, a more subtle yet increasingly powerful form of communication is emerging: “fashion diplomacy”.
+Beyond the carefully chosen words of speeches and the solemn signatures on treaties, a more subtle yet increasingly powerful form of communication is emerging: “fashion diplomacy.”
 This term describes the deliberate and strategic use of clothing, accessories, and style by political figures to articulate specific messages, signal ideological stances, cultivate goodwill, or even instigate subtle provocations on the global stage.
-The recent appearance of Russian Foreign Minister Sergey Lavrov in a vintage CCCP (Russian for USSR) sweater in Anchorage, Alaska, serves as a striking example of this emerging trend.
+The recent appearance of Russian Foreign Minister Sergey Lavrov in a vintage CCCP (USSR) sweater in Anchorage, Alaska, serves as a striking example of this emerging trend.

 Alaska and the Allure of the Past: A Sweater’s Provocative Message